Skip to main content

 If you're under 18 and have no family in the UK, you can get help from the council's social services department.

-You cannot usually get homeless help if you're in the UK on a spouse or partner visa.
-Your partner is expected to provide you with a home for your first 5 years in the UK.
+You cannot usually get homeless help if you're on a spouse or partner visa.

-If you're experiencing domestic abuse you could:
+If you experience domestic abuse

 Get immigration advice before you contact the Home Office.

-Find specialist immigration advice through:
+Find specialist advice through: